ellman12/WingTechBot/Obsidian/WingTechBotMk2/Database/Reaction Tracker.md

 - Get all karma sent to a user for all time
 - Get all karma sent to all users for the year (or any year)
 - Get all karma sent to all users for all time

+- Get total karma for all users for the year (or any year)
+- Get total karma for all users for all time

 #### KarmaEmotes
 - Add emote to KarmaEmotes